What is SEO and SEM?

 Before getting into the difference between SEM and SEO, let’s first understand what search marketing is.

 Yes, SEM and SEO are both subsets of search marketing.
-Search marketing refers to any marketing tactic designed to generate targeted traffic for a brand from within the search engine results pages (SERPs).
+Search marketing refers to any digital marketing tactic designed to generate targeted traffic for a brand from within the search engine results pages (SERPs).

 To truly understand this, we need to first (briefly) understand what search engines are trying to achieve.
 (I know, this might seem obvious, but stay with me, this will help you understand where SEO and SEM fit it.)